mer-hybris/hadk.sailfishos.org/prerequisites.rst

 * `Sailfish Target`_

-* At least 16 GiB of free disk space (10 GiB source download + more for building)
+* At least 16 GiB of free disk space (10 GiB source download + more for building) for a complete Android build; a minimal download and HADK build (only hardware adaptation-related components) requires slightly less space

 * At least 4 GiB of RAM (the more the better)